dzmitry-lahoda/lahoda-eth/overlays/lean-lang.org/functional_programming_in_lean/introduction.typ

 `do` is used to model interaction with the world.

 Lean evaluates `IO` function, and returns them from main for execution.

+Class is implemented by instances.
+Instances are stuctures.
+To define class instance requried, use `[...]` syntax.
+Things within square brackets are called `instance implciits` .